trv-wcaneira/act-warning-mcve/README.md

 I plan to open an issue (question) with the RTL maintainers so I understand why we see this behavior.

 ## How to use this repo
-After `npm i`, use `npm t` to run the tests and see the warning (or use `test:nowatch` if you prefer).
+After `npm i`, use `npm t` to run the tests and see the warning (or use `npm run test:nowatch` if you prefer).
 There are two tests you can try, one that generates the warning, and one that does NOT.
 The only difference is the use of async utilities like `findByText` or `waitFor` on the "Loading..." text.
 Feel free to skip individual tests to see the difference in warning output.

 Using `npm start` will open the test application in a browser to see it visually, if desired.
 Throttle the network speed in your devtools to see "Loading..." if needed.

 ## Warning
-The API endpoint this uses will occasionally have CORS errors.
-I wonder if the are load balancing servers and one of them doesn't allow CORS.
+The API endpoint this uses will occasionally have CORS errors, when testing in a browser.
+I wonder if the API owner is load balancing servers and one of them doesn't allow CORS.
 Simply keep trying if you get such an error.